 * Raises three-year investment target to 1.8 trillion rupees

-* Ambani says market-based prices key to develop energy resources
+* Ambani says market-based prices key to develop energy

 By Aman Shah